SherG/perpetual-elm/exampleSite/content/terms-and-conditions.md

 By submitting information to Spearfish, either through the Site or other electronic communication, you are further affirming that;

 * You are authorized to act on behalf of your business or company and able to bind such entity
-* You are not misrepresenting yourself, your business, or any information related to your current financial accounts
+* You are not misrepresenting yourself, your identity (including personal name), your business, or any information related to your current financial accounts
 * All information provided by you or your business partner(s) is true, accurate, current, and complete, and that you will maintain the accuracy of that information
 * Your use of our products or services does not violate any applicable law or regulation
 * You will not use the services for any illegal, immoral or unauthorized purpose